Faculty & Staff

 Director of Rutgers Community Arts Summer Acting Conservatory

-At Crossroads, he directed Nikkole Salter’s Repairing a Nation, which was recorded for TV broadcast on WNET’s Theater Close-Up series.
-In the spring of 2018, Marshall served as the Creative Consultant (replacement director) for the off-Broadway production of Little Rock, about the famed Little Rock Nine of 1957, which was a New York Times Critic's Pick.
+Although he has years of producing experience, directing plays is Jones’s first love.
+In the spring of 2018, he served as the Creative Consultant (replacement director) for the Off-Broadway production of Little Rock, about the famed Little Rock Nine of 1957, which was designated a NY Times Critic's Pick.

 He recently directed the New Jersey premiere of MacArthur Genuis Dominique Morisseau’s Mud Row at Premiere Stages (where he also directed a live, in-person critically acclaimed show about civil rights icon Fannie Lou Hamer starring veteran Broadway actress Rema Webb).

 At the Gulfshore Playhouse in Naples, Florida, he directed a critically acclaimed production of August Wilson’ Radio Golf starring Joseph C. Phillips (Cosby Show).